Tyrone Taylor Player Props: Brewers vs. Giants

 Tyrone Taylor At The Plate

-- Taylor is batting .190 with three doubles, a home run and two walks.
+- Taylor has three doubles, a home run and two walks while batting .194.

-- Taylor has gotten a hit in nine of 18 games this year (50.0%), with multiple hits twice.
+- In 10 of 19 games this season (52.6%), Taylor has reached base safely via hit, and that includes multiple hits twice.

-- He has homered in one of 18 games, and in 1.6% of his plate appearances.
+- He has hit a home run in one of 19 games, and in 1.5% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.